Paladin (Dungeons & Dragons)

 The paladin is one of the standard playable character classes in most editions of the Dungeons & Dragons fantasy role-playing game.
 The paladin is a holy knight, crusading in the name of good and order, and is a divine spellcaster.

 From 1st through 3rd edition, paladins were required to maintain the Lawful Good alignment.
-In addition, compared with other classes the paladin class has one of the most restrictive codes of conduct and paladin characters are expected to demonstrate and embody goodness.
+In addition, compared with other classes, the paladin class has one of the most restrictive codes of conduct; further, paladin characters are expected to demonstrate and embody goodness.
 Failure to maintain a lawful good alignment or adhere to the code of conduct causes paladins to lose their paladin status and many of their special abilities until they are able to atone.
-With the introduction of the 4th edition of D&D, paladins become champions of a chosen deity instead of just righteous warriors, paladins can be of any alignment, and can no longer fall in disgrace and lose their paladinhood.
+With the introduction of the 4th edition of D&D, paladins become champions of a chosen deity instead of just righteous warriors, paladins can be of any alignment and can no longer fall in disgrace and lose their paladinhood.